unm-historiography/2018-spring/essays/To Be Reviewed/Annales School.md

 had evolved greatly from its beginnings during the 1970s, it still retained elements of the previous eras and there remained Annales scholars who revitalized and expanded on the ideas of Bloch, Febvre, and Braudel.
-`The third and final "evolution" of Annales thinking.`
+`The third and final "evolution" of Annales thinking.
+This would be a good place to add additional works by other Annales thinkers.`

 Although the influence and innovation of the Annales School is undebatable, they have not been without their critics over the years.
 One of the most common of